-1. Percent Funded Level: The percent funded level calculations which appear in this reserve study analysis are calculated using the following formula, which is recommended by the Community Associations Institute's Reserve Study Standards® (2023):
+1. Percent Funded Level: The percent funded level calculations which appear in this reserve study analysis are calculated using the following formula, which is mandated by the Community Associations Institute's 2023 Reserve Study Standards (RSS®):

-- Fully Funded = CC x EA / UL. - Where CC = Current Cost; EA = Effective Age; and UL = expected Useful Life.
+- Fully Funded = PV x CA / EUL. - Where PV = present value; CA = current age; and EUL = expected useful life.

-Hence the Fully Funded calculation for a component with a Current Cost of 4 years, an Effective Age of \$10,000 and an expected useful life of 10 years would be:
+Hence the Fully Funded calculation for a component with a current age of 3 years, a present value of \$10,000 and an expected useful life of 10 years would be:

-- $\$10,000 \times 4 / 10 = \$4,000.00$.
+- $\$10,000 \times 3 / 10 = \$3,000.00$.

-Therefore, the total amount of money required to be Fully Funded as of the first day of the current funding cycle would be \$4,000.00.
+Therefore, the total amount of money required to be Fully Funded as of the first day of the current funding cycle would be \$3,000.00.

-The percent funded formula calculates the relationship between the accumulated reserves at the end of each budget year and the value of the common elements identified in the component inventory, which have been lost due to depreciation.
+The percent funded formula compares the relationship between the accumulated reserves at the end of each budget year and the value of the common elements in the component inventory, which has been lost due to time-based depreciation.

 2. Straight-Line Depreciation: The percent funded formula makes use of the straight-line depreciation method in which replacement cost is divided by the expected service life of the asset, with the service life expressed in years.
-The Current Cost (CC) of the asset, used in the percent funded calculation is the current replacement cost subjected to inflation, in those instances where the reserve study includes an inflation factor among one of the economic parameters.
+The present value (PV) of the asset, used in the percent funded calculation is the current replacement cost subject to inflation, in those instances where the reserve study includes an inflation factor among one of the economic parameters.
+This static